 Ned’s full spectrum hemp oil and hormone balance blend oil contain the cannabinoids cannabidiol (CBD), cannabichromene (CBC), cannabigerol (CBG), and cannabidivarin (CBDV).

 Terpenes are aromatic hydrocarbons found in plants and animals.
-They are the largest and most diverse class of organic compounds and over 200 terpenes have been identified in the cannabis plant.
-Different combinations of Terpenes are behind the unique scents and flavors we associate with different cannabis strains.
+Over 200 terpenes have been identified in the cannabis plant.
+Different combinations of terpenes are behind the unique scents and flavors we associate with different cannabis strains.

-Like cannabinoids, terpenes are synthesized in the hemp flower’s glandular trichomes and their effect profile can change in the presence of other compounds.
-Studies have observed that terpenes, by way of what scientists have dubbed the entourage effect, are capable of producing synergy with respect to the treatment of pain, inflammation, depression, anxiety, and cancer and infections.
+Like cannabinoids, terpenes are made in the hemp flower’s glandular trichomes and their effect profile can change in the presence of other compounds.
+Studies show that terpenes, by way of the entourage effect, can enhance each other's desirable effects with respect to pain, inflammation, depression, anxiety, and other functions.